bbauska/W3Cx-5of5/README.md

   alt="Example: HTML, head and body." />
 </p>

-With &lt;ol&gt; instead of &lt;ul&gt;.
+<p>With &lt;ol&gt; instead of &lt;ul&gt;.
 In that case, you can see numbers.
 Another very common element is the &quot;img&quot; tag that is useful for inserting an image in your Web page.
 The tag &quot;img /&quot; is a self-closing element, so you don&apos;t have an opening tag and a closing tag.
 And you will use different attributes for specifying the size of the image.
 For example, I want an image of 100 pixels width.
 You can indicate a description of an image, and this is a good practice.
-I&apos;m going to insert a picture of Leonardo Di Caprio in this example.
+I&apos;m going to insert a picture of Leonardo Di Caprio in this example.</p>

-And you&apos;ve got other different attributes that will not be detailed this time but I recommend you to follow the HTML5 intro. <b>C</b>ourse
+<p>And you&apos;ve got other different attributes that will not be detailed
+this time but I recommend you to follow the HTML5 intro. <b>C</b>ourse
 <b>a</b>nd the other course about HTML5 provided by the W3Cx.
 In order to
 indicate which <b>image,</b> I want in this page, I need to use the &quot;src&quot;
-attribute that will take as a value the URL of the image.
+attribute that will take as a value the URL of the image.</p>

-For this example, I&apos;m using the images.google.com for finding an image of Leonardo.
+<p>For this example, I&apos;m using the images.google.com for finding an image
+of Leonardo.
 I pick an image of Leonardo.
 I display the image and
 <b>I've</b> got the URL, here, in the address bar.
 I just copy and
-<b>paste</b> it and <b>I've</b> got Leonardo Di Caprio in my document.
+<b>paste</b> it and <b>I've</b> got Leonardo Di Caprio in my document.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2-5">1.2.5 CSS is for style (1:34)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi!
+<h4>Hi!</h4>

-In this short video, I will show you quickly the principle of CSS.
+<p>In this short video, I will show you quickly the principle of CSS.</p>

-I recommend you however to follow the CSS Basics course from W3Cx if you want to learn this technology more deeply.
+<p>I recommend you however to follow the CSS Basics course from W3Cx if you
+want to learn this technology more deeply.</p>

-HTML is for structure.
-CSS is another language, by W3C, that it&apos;s useful for specifying the look and feel of these elements.
-How do they fit together...How many spaces between them...What color to use, and so on ...
+<p>HTML is for structure.
+CSS is another language, by W3C, that it&apos;s
+useful for specifying the look and feel of these elements.
+How do they fit together...How many spaces between them...What color to use, and so on ...</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 59. example: html, head and body (49) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">